 Parking in Stechelberg

 At the Schilthornbahn in Stechelberg, there are 1500 spaces.
-A one-day ticket in Stechelberg costs CHF 11.
-For the full price list, click here.
+For the price list, click here.

 View from Männlichen